-Can you really get Android Tracfone handsets now?
-Yes, you can, finally, and they're not expensive.
+Yes, you can get Android Tracfone handsets, and they're not that expensive.
 So how much will it really cost?
-Well that depends on how much data you will use over the cellular network.
+Well, that depends on how much data you will use over the cellular network.
 At some point it may be cheaper to go with a Straight Talk or Net10 phone instead.
-But first let's take a look at the phones, and there are a whole slew of them.
+But first, let's take a look at the phones.

 Premier phones like the Samsung Galaxy S7 and S6 are finally available direct from Tracfone but at a high cost: $629 and $529 respectively.
 However, you can also get a smartphone like the LG L16C (Lucky) for free with airtime purchase.
 There are also 4G LTE phones available for as little as $30.
 Quite a few other phones have been added to the line-up along with a few price drops along the way.
 Scroll down below for the full list and their important features.